-2 x 90 minute papers, no coursework tasks or controlled assessments.
+Full A level 3 x 2 hour papers, no coursework tasks or controlled assessments.

 Physics is the route to so many careers, from predicting climate change to designing computer games.
-Just a few of the possible career paths include Pyrotechnician, Particle Physicist, Astrophysicist, Surgeon, Aeronautical Engineer, Sound Engineer, Clinical Scientist, Solar Energy Physicist, in fact any role that requires a high degree of numeracy and/or a deeper understanding of the laws of Physics.
-More career ideas at www.physics.org/careers
+Just a few of the possible career paths include Pyrotechnician, Particle Physicist, Astrophysicist, Surgeon, Aeronautical Engineer, Sound Engineer, Clinical Scientist, Solar Energy Physicist, Accountancy and Teaching, in fact any role that requires a high degree of numeracy and/or a deeper understanding of the laws of Physics.
+More career ideas at www.physics.org/careers ann